-Use this switch to select between the transmission retarder and the engine brake when using the vehicle speed retarding device switches on the steering wheel.
+Use this switch to select between the transmission retarder and the engine brake when using the vehicle speed retarding device switches on steerina wheel.
 Both systems cannot be in function at the same time.
 This rocker switch will be found on the dashboard only if the vehicle is equipped with both systems.
-Refer to "Transmission Retarder" heading in this chapter.
+Refer "Transmission to Retarder" in heading this chapter.
 Refer also to "Transmission Retarder" & "Engine Brake" in "OTHER FEATURES" chapter.